CS3398-Titan-HelloWorld/RoombaAttack/README.md

          Rest/Scripts/BasicFoodClass.gd
 -	This class is the BaseFood class.
 It inherits from the BasicEntity class and specializes it for Food Items by adding a food “TYPE” and Intialization methods for the food item(s).

+TEAM QUESTIONS/ANSWERS:
+What went well?
+— We got several new level maps up and a full story line — We have game audio.
+— We have a end game scene added to the end of the game.
+— Pause functionality is fully working
+— There is a “working” moving roomba enemy.
+— There is a health bar and score counter included after this sprint.

+What is impeding us from doing better?
+— Godot does not have much documentation available.
+This made much of the tasks we hoped to complete harder to fo because we did not have an easy access to information.

+What can we do to mprove?
+— We could improve on the roomba’s movement seeing as it is sporadic.
+— Fixing the hitbox on the roomba so that the collisions would be registered and the health would be lowered and the collision sound would play.